 Cloud computing IS NOT just someone else’s computer.
 The term was coined by the cloud fearmongers and is really hurting the benefits of the cloud adoption.

 It’s the entire work that’s being done in the background by the cloud teams, their unique knowledge and experience, that you buy.

-Cloud lift and shift is now considered as the last resort option.
+Cloud lift and shift approach is now considered as the last resort option.
 I can imagine the case where a local infrastructure would require major investments after recent events such as major hardware failure.

 Lift and shift made the IT community emphasize the difference between a shallow copy & paste migration and a deeper cloud transformation.

 Cloud transformation is a crucial part of your ongoing and neverending digital transformation.
 It’s an enabler for scalability, flexibility, new architecture (i.e., serverless) and organizational paradigms (i.e., NoOps).
 This is the prevailing mindset of the most innovative CIOs and CDOs.

 Avenga with its vast cloud services experience can definitely help you do it in a way that will maximize the return on your investment.

 Discover the latest news as KKCG completes the acquisition of Avenga from Oaktree and Cornerstone.